© 2018 - International Centre for Investigative Reporting

 LOGGING FOR CHARCOAL

 With the help of her five children, the logs of wood are gathered in groups and arranged into rectangular heaps.
-She then allows the wood lose moisture for at least a month before burning them for charcoal, but sometimes she makes charcoal from the fresh wood.
+She allows the wood to dry for at least a month before burning them for charcoal, but sometimes she makes charcoal from the fresh wood.
 All she needs is to have access to water, grass and moist soil.

 Like other producers, Joseph uses earth mound kiln to control the intake of air during the burning of the woods.
 The woods are stacked in heaps.
 The piles are covered with a layer of dry grass and wet soil.
 About two or three holes are made in the covered heap to ensure smooth burning.
 This method enables her to control air intake to ensure incomplete burning, otherwise the woods will burn to ashes if they are exposed.